meteor/guide/content/tinytest.md

 ## Structuring the Test File

-The test file is normally Javascript/ES2015 (but may be anything if the appropriate transpiler is included with `api.use('some-transpiler');` within `Package.onTest`).
+The test file is normally written in Javascript/ES5 (but may be anything if the appropriate transpiler is included with `api.use('some-transpiler');` within `Package.onTest`).
 Examples in this guide assume ES2015, for which you will have to include an `api.use('ecmascript');` line in your `Package.onTest`.

+> Note that currently the `package.js` file itself is processed as Javascript/ES5.
+This cannot be changed.

 A "test" contains the code you want to test, plus zero or more *assertions* wrapped within a `Tinytest.add` or `Tinytest.addAsync` callback.
 The `name` of the test is specified in the `add` or `addAsync` call.
 An assertion is a call to a method used to verify an actual result (or some property of a result) vs a expected result.
 For example, "is the result === 1?", or "is the result a JavaScript `Number`?".